Entrepreneurship and Innovation Center

 The Entrepreneurship & Innovation Center is a center created to promote Innovation and Entrepreneurship at the University of Florida.
 The center is part of the Warrington College of Business and is located in Bryan Hall.
 Around 2500 students are enrolled in classes over the course of the school year.
 The center works with six other colleges at the university to deliver introductory and specialized courses for both undergraduate and graduate students.
 Courses taught through the center include Creativity, Global Entrepreneurship, Entrepreneurial Marketing, New Venture Creation, Venture Finance, Entrepreneurial Selling and Social Entrepreneurship.

 The center has several programs for undergraduate and graduate students as well as for faculty to promote the concept of entrepreneurship.
 Several initiatives that the center has started has raised awareness for both entrepreneurship and innovation in both the community of Gainesville, Florida and throughout the country.

-The center continues to organize student venture programs and campus-wide pitch competitions, such as the Big Idea Gator Business Plan Competition, providing mentorship and resources for emerging entrepreneurs.